openaps/openomni/README.md

 ##### ** Please note this is a project created to better understand how the omnipod communicates **

 #### RF HARDWARE used to RECEIVE transmissions from PDM or Pod
+@dan, @larsonlr, @seattlebrighton using rfcat, as described here:
-@seattlebrighton: NooElec rtl-sdr usb dongle from Amazon: http://www.amazon.com/gp/product/B00P2UOU72 SDR# on Windows tuned to 433.92MHz
+NooElec rtl-sdr usb dongle from Amazon also receives: http://saw.amazon.com/gp/product/B00P2UOU72 SDR# on Windows tuned to 433.92MHz
-@t1djoe: RFCAT using ? on Linux
-@?: HACKRF?

 #### SOFTWARE used with the above hardware to capture wireless signals
+@dan, @larsonlr using RFCAT with these settings (PLEASE UPDATE): d.setFreq(433.91919e6) d.setMdmDRate(43210) d.setMdmChanBW(140000) d.setMdmDeviatn(10000)
+d.setMdmModulation(MOD_GFSK)
+d.setMdmSyncMode(SYNCM_CARRIER_16_of_16)
+d.setMdmSyncWord(0xCCCA)
+d.setEnableMdmManchester(False)
+d.setEnablePktCRC(False)
+d.setEnablePktDataWhitening(False)
+d.makePktlen(255)
+d.setPktPQT(1)

+d.RFlisten

-@seattlebrighton: SDR# (SdrSharp) on Windows: http://www.rtl-sdr.com/tag/sdrsharp .
-I've also used GQRX on Mac
+@seattlebrighton: SDR# (SdrSharp) on Windows: http://www.rtl-sdr.com/tag/sdrsharp.

 #### SOFTWARE SETUP
-Frequency to capture PDM and Pod wireless signals: 433.92 MHz
+Frequency to capture PDM and Pod wireless signals: 433.92 MHz Baud rate (data rate): 43210
-Encoding: Manchester - signals encoded by a change in state, instead of just low or high
 Encryption: 2-FSK
+Encoding: though the specs say Manchester (signals encoded by a change in state, instead of low or high), better decodes are coming from NO Manchester
 Filter: ?

 #### Example signal from PDM to request a Status response from Pod (containing Basal routine, IOB, etc)